mnaoumov/obsidian-plugin-chronos/README.md

 ## Events (`-`)

 Events can include a single date or a date range.
-Event name and Description are optional.

 ### Events with a single date